 In the bowl of a stand mixer using the paddle attachment or in a medium bowl using a hand mixer, cream together butter, vanilla, and 1/2 cup powdered sugar.

 Add cassava flour 1/2 cup at a time and salt and mix to combine.

 Using a small cookie scoop (approx. 1 Tbs-sized), scoop dough, gently roll into a ball with your hands, and place on your lined cookie sheets.
 If you find your dough is too soft at this stage, you can refrigerate it for a few minutes.

 Bake for 10-15 minutes or until golden brown on bottom (oven cooking times may vary)

-Let cool completely.
+Let cool completely (Because of the higher fat content, these will be pretty soft right out of the oven, so letting them cool completely is really important!)
 Add additional powdered sugar to a small bowl and toss cookies (this is easiest with one at a time) until covered.
 Traditional recipes call for a second dusting of sugar once the cookies are completely cooled, but this is entirely optional.
 I prefer one coat to cut down on sweetness.

 Let cool completely and enjoy!
 Keep stored at room temp or in the fridge in an airtight container.

 Whip up these snowy little gems for the perfect holiday treat!
 Be sure to tag me in your photos (@ashley.castle.nutrition on Instagram), I love to see you enjoying these treats!